aucad/cge/README.md

 ```

 **Run attacks.** Run experiments for all combinations of data sets, classifiers and attacks.
-🕒 Important: depending on architecture, running all experiments takes 1-2 days.
+🕒 Running all experiments takes 1--2 days.

 ```
 make attacks
 ```

 **Run comparisons.** For comparison of the above baseline attacks with validation, run further experiments.
-🕒 Depending on hardware, a performance test takes 30 min -- 3 hours, and the other experiments take 1-2 days.
+🕒 A performance test takes 30 min -- 3 h, and the other experiments take 1--2 days.

 <pre>
 make original  -- run all attacks, but ignore constraints.